UWPCE-PythonCert-ClassRepos/Python320-Winter-2022/class_notes/lesson01.rst

 I will also send occasional email out to the whole class -- make sure I have the email address you want me to use.
 (I've got your uw email addresses now).

+You can also send email directly to your instructors:

+Chris: PythonCHB@gmail.com
+Luis:

 Office Hours
 ------------